-The fuel sender and fuel pick up are accessible via the access pie that is installed aft of the console and forward of the helm seat.
+The fuel sender and fuel pick up are accessible via the round deck hatch installed just forward of the transom.
 The fuel sender is equipped with a float that moves up and down with the fuel level in the tank.
 The fuel level information is sent to the fuel gauge and keeps you informed of the approximate fuel level in the tank.
 If you feel that your fuel gauge is reading incorrectly, before considering changing the gauge, have your Pro-Line dealer's Service Department or a qualified service professional remove the fuel sender and check to make sure that the float is able to move up and down freely.